 2026 Rate Application

-Bill impacts to the various customer classes can be seen below:
+Bill impacts to the various customer classes can be seen in the table below:

 *Please note, the rates included in the notice are strictly our distribution rates.